Piers Morgan Calls Out Donald Trump Haters For Celebrating His Positive Coronavirus Test

 “Hey Donny, l can hardly wait to see you deride our next president Joe Biden for wearing a mask again,” they tweeted.

 “He showed zero empathy for the 200,000 poor souls who lost their lives to Covid.
 I think this is divine intervention for mocking people who wear masks and his lack of empathy for his fellow man.
 I have no empathy for him.
-Zero, Zip & None!,” wrote another.
+Zero, Zip & None!” wrote another on Twitter.

 “Serves you right,” tweeted another.

 Those are some of the milder comments.
-One wrote a missive explicitly hoping that he doesn’t live through this; another mockingly suggested that Trump drink, inject, and bathe in bleach (referencing a remark the president had made months ago that perhaps bleach could be a cure for the virus).
+One wrote a missive explicitly hoping that he doesn’t live through this.
+Another mockingly suggested that Trump drink, inject, and bathe in bleach, referencing a remark the president had made months ago that perhaps bleach could be a cure for the virus.
 Another posted a photo of a child smiling gleefully.

 Morgan is having none of it.